 Be Prepared For Real Estate Opportunity

 If my thesis is correct that real estate prices will continue to hold up during a pandemic, then finding great real estate deals will get harder.
 Unlike during previous downturns, real estate inventory is down as most sellers simply wait things out.
 However, you should never let something difficult stop you from trying.
+You must implement my real estate buying strategies to get a deal.

 There is always some real estate deal out there if you look hard enough.
 One should assume that anybody willing to list their property during a pandemic believes prices will be heading south.
 Otherwise, they would simply wait several months until people can actually physically visit their house.
 Therefore, it is up to you to prove them right by offering a much lower price!